-For those who are using more recent versions of Photoshop there is an even better way.
-A tool especially for red eye reduction is included.
+For those who are using Photoshop CS2 (Version 9) there is an even better way.
+A tool especially for red eye reduction is now included.

-- 8) Revert the picture to its saved state [F12]. - 9) Select the Red Eye Tool [J] from the Tool Panel. - 10) Now with the tool selected, you can simply click on the red pupil to correct the problem.
-This tool generally gives very good results as you will see from trying it, even without changing any or the options along the top.
+- 8) Revert the picture to its saved state [F12]. - 9) Select the Red Eye Tool [J] 10 from the Tool Palette. - 10) Now with the tool selected, you can simply click on the red pupil to correct the problem.
+This tool generally gives very good results as you will see from trying it.